 A solar panel used for electricity generation in rural areas consists of several solar cells.
 The solar cells may be of round, square or some other shape.
-Irrespective of their size, solar cells produce half a volt.
-The size of a cell determines the number of amperes that the cell can produce.
-Thus, larger the cell more are the amperes it can produce.
+Irrespective of the size of solar cell, they produce half a volt.
+The size of a cell determines the amount of amperes that the cell can produce.
+Thus, larger the cell more amperes it can produce.

 A cell has a limitation of producing half a volt and hence, many cells are assembled in a series connection to produce enough voltage for charging a 12 V battery.
 This requires 30 to 36 cells on a panel to ensure that voltage requirement of 12 V is accomplished.

 Similarly, panels in tropical area should have at least 33 cells as less than that is not sufficient to charge a 12 V battery in such areas.
 Panels with 34 to 36 cells, or higher, are optimum in tropical area but are expensive.

-PV Solar Panels Array Configurations
+1.4.3 PV Solar Panels Array Configurations